Elias Pettersson Game Preview: Canucks vs. Kraken

-The Vancouver Canucks, Elias Pettersson among them, play the Seattle Kraken on Saturday at 10:00 PM ET, at Rogers Arena.
-If you're thinking about a bet on Pettersson against the Kraken, we have plenty of info to help.
+Elias Pettersson will be in action when the Vancouver Canucks and Seattle Kraken play at 10:00 PM ET on Friday, November 24, 2023.
+If you're thinking about a wager on Pettersson against the Kraken, we have lots of info to help.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.